tribixbite/awesome/README.md

 *   [alkinemk/serum-orderbook-bot](https://github.com/alkinemk/serum-orderbook-bot) - Get FOXY/USDC market from Serum SDK
 *   [actionsflow/actionsflow](https://github.com/actionsflow/actionsflow) - The free Zapier/IFTTT alternative for developers to automate your workflows based on Github actions
 *   [rikukissa/typehole](https://github.com/rikukissa/typehole) - TypeScript development tool for Visual Studio Code that helps you automate creating the initial static typing for runtime values
 *   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
-Download HTML, PDF, JPG, PNG and other files from websites.
+Download HTML, PDF, JPG, PNG, and other files from websites.
 Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
 Both headful and headless mode.
 With proxy rotation.
 *   [t4t5/sweetalert](https://github.com/t4t5/sweetalert) - A beautiful replacement for JavaScript's "alert"
 *   [inorganik/countUp.js](https://github.com/inorganik/countUp.js) - Animates a numerical value by counting to it
 *   [blitz-js/blitz](https://github.com/blitz-js/blitz) - ⚡️ The Missing Fullstack Toolkit for Next.js